sandrobenigno/upbge_osc_gamemode/README.md

 New feature:

-/play executes an action of a given obj extracting it's animation start_frame and end_frame automaticaly
+/play executes an action of a given object, extracting its animation's start_frame and end_frame automatically.

 1. Download this repository:
 ```